wafyjessr6362/ExoraExecutor/README.md

-# ExoraExecutor
+# 💻 ExoraExecutor

-💻 A custom Roblox Lua executor written for educational purposes.
+A custom Roblox Lua executor interface for educational and learning purposes only.

-## Features
+## 🚀 Features

-- Fast execution
+- ✅ Fast and reliable execution
-- Supports loadstring
+- ✅ Supports `loadstring`
-- Clean UI
+- ✅ Clean and minimal UI

-## Disclaimer
+## ⚠️ Disclaimer

-This script is for learning Lua and Roblox scripting only.
-Do not use for malicious activity.
+> This script is made for **educational purposes only**.
+> Do **NOT** use it for malicious activity or to violate Roblox's Terms of Service.

-## Working
+## ✅ Confirmed Working Executors

+These executors support `loadstring` and have been tested:

-- Solara
+- 🔹 Solara
-- Krnl
+- 🔹 KRNL
-- Synapse
+- 🔹 Synapse X
-- Xeno
+- 🔹 Xeno
-- Delta
+- 🔹 Delta
-- Fluxus
+- 🔹 Fluxus
-- Hydrogen
+- 🔹 Hydrogen
-- Electron
+- 🔹 Electron
-- Trigon
+- 🔹 Trigon
-- Script-Ware
+- 🔹 Script-Ware

+---

+## 📚 Usage

+1. Download or copy the `.lua` file from this repository.
+2. Open your preferred supported executor.
+3. Paste or load the script.
+4. Enjoy the features responsibly.

+---

+## 📌 Note

+If you're learning Lua, consider using **Roblox Studio** to practice scripting in a safe and compliant environment.
+This project is intended for learning how script UIs and loaders work—not for bypassing protections.

+---